jianhang-lin/spring-boot-2-angular-8-example/client/README.md

 ## Code scaffolding

+Run `ng generate service name` to generate a new, generic service definition in the given or default project.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build